minhhoangbui/minhhoangbui.github.io/_posts/2019-02-22-clustering.md

 mechanism can be found in this [blog](/2018-10-30-apache-hadoop-introduction/).
 Fortunately, two steps of cluster assignment and centroids update fit perfectly MapReduce.

 In the Map phase, we distribute the data points to the mapper.
-The mapper now compute the distance from data points to the centroids and then do the assignment.
+The mapper now computes the distance from data points to the centroids and then do the assignment.
 In the Reduce phase, every data points with the same labels will go to the same reducer and each reducer will update the centroids.
 The above process will be repeated until convergence.